grobertson/cytube-bot/QUICKSTART.md

 - Read the full [README.md](README.md) for complete API documentation
 - Check [CHANGELOG.md](CHANGELOG.md) for version history
-- Explore the example bots in `bots/` for patterns
+- Explore the example implementations in `examples/` for patterns
-- Plan your LLM integration strategy for future development
+- Study Rosey (`bot/rosey/`) for a full-featured bot implementation
+- Review the TUI example (`examples/tui/`) for an interactive chat client

 ## Getting Help